 The early symptoms and signs of throat cancer may vary depending on the part of the throat it affects.
-However, some general symptoms include:
+However, some

 - Difficulty swallowing: Some people may experience a burning sensation or pain in the throat when swallowing.
 They may also feel that food is becoming stuck in the throat.

 As throat cancer becomes advanced, a person may experience the following symptoms:

 - A lump on the neck: This can indicate a swollen lymph node.
 Stage 3 and 4 cancer can spread to the lymph nodes.